pfgithub/electron-music-player/README.md

 Use `yarn build-watch` to automatically build when you change a file.
 Use an editor plugin to see typescript errors (also don't use atom because it will run at <15fps)

+Likely the only file you have to edit is `src/player.ts`.
+The window is created in `src/main.ts`, so edit that if you need to create new windows or adjust hotkeys.

 ## TODO

 things that might be done in the future if I ever get too tired of not having them: